 On February 15, 2012, the staff of the Division of Enforcement of the SEC initiated with the Company an informal inquiry, and later a formal action, regarding the Company's treatment of rebates associated with volume discounts provided by vendors.
-To date, the SEC has not asserted any formal claims.
+We have been cooperating fully with the investigation.
+In the third quarter of fiscal 2015, we recorded a charge of \$1.5 million with respect to this matter.
+The Company believes that any resolution of this matter would include monetary penalties and other relief within the SEC's authority.
+There can be no assurance that we will be able to reach a settlement with the SEC or that the amount of monetary penalties agreed in any settlement will not exceed the accrued conditions of any potential settlement.